Investor News: Johnson Fistel - GuruFocus.com

-SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of LivePerson, Inc. ( LPSN).
-The class action is on behalf of shareholders who purchased securities between May 10, 2022 and March 16, 2023, inclusive (the “Class Period”).
-Investors are hereby notified that they have until June 23, 2023, to move the Court to serve as lead plaintiff in this action.
+SAN DIEGO, April 26, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Edgio, Inc. f/k/a Limelight Networks, Inc. (“Edgio” or the “Company”) ( EGIO).
+The class action is on behalf of shareholders who purchased securities between February 11, 2021 and March 12, 2023, inclusive (the “Class Period”).
+Investors are hereby notified that they have until June 26, 2023, to move the Court to serve as lead plaintiff in this action.

 To join this action, you can click or copy and paste the link below into a browser: